IOG Resources: History, Strategy & Partnerships

 Permian JV with Elevation Resources (Apr 2025) Midland 10-well DrillCo Enabled full-year rig schedule and cost efficiency

-1. Technical Rigor – Independent engineering, geologic, and economic analysis.
+• Technical Rigor: Independent engineering and economic analysis.

-2. Disciplined Underwriting – Stress‑tested downside cases ensure resilient returns.
+• Disciplined Underwriting: Stress-tested downside cases ensure resilient returns.

-3. Speed & Certainty – Flat hierarchy moves deals from NDA to PSA in weeks.
+• Speed & Certainty: Flat hierarchy moves deals from NDA to PSA in weeks.

 If You Are… We Provide… Typical Outcome

-Public or private operator needing CapEx relief DrillCo or minority WI sale Preserve drilling cadence and boost ROIC
+Public or private operator needing CapEx relief DrillCo or minority WI sale Preserve drilling cadence and boost ROI

 Minerals or royalty owner Customized participation or cash-out options Monetize upside while retaining royalty income

-With IOGR III now open, we are actively seeking new non‑op WI and development partnerships across the Lower‑48.
-Ticket sizes can scale above $50 million; basin and commodity are flexible so long as the rocks and returns meet our standards.
+With IOGR III now open, we are actively seeking new non-op WI and development partnerships across the Lower 48.
+Check sizes can scale above $50 million; basin and commodity are flexible so long as the rock and returns meet our standards.

 In-Depth Case Studies of Recent IOGR Transactions